MicrosoftDocs/azure-dev-docs/articles/java/get-started-app-chat-template.md

 1. The remaining exercises in this project take place in the context of this development container.
 ---
 ## Deploy and run
-The sample repository contains all the code and configuration files you need to deploy an intelligent chat app to Azure.
+The sample repository contains all the code and configuration files you need to deploy an chat app to Azure.
 The following steps walk you through the process of deploying the sample to Azure.
-### Deploy intelligent chat app to Azure
+### Deploy chat app to Azure
 > [!IMPORTANT]
 > Azure resources created in this section immediate costs, primarily from the Cognitive Search resource.
 These resources may accrue costs even if you interrupt the command before it is fully executed.
 1. Run the following Azure Developer CLI command to provision the Azure resources and deploy the source code: